sahilguptasg2017/Assembler-and-Simulator/README.md

 # CSE112-Assignment
-# members are Sahil Gupta,Rachit Arora,Saksham kapoor and Tanmay Singhal.
+# Group Members are Sahil Gupta, Rachit Arora, Saksham Kapoor and Tanmay Singhal.
 This is the repository for our assignment given in computer organization